6 Proven Examples of High-Ticket Sales Funnels You Can Model

 Step #1: Landing Page

-When prospects arrive on this page, they’re encouraged to download their lead magnet that is a template.
+When prospects arrive on this page, they’re encouraged to download a lead magnet, which is a comprehensive sales funnel template.

 Step #2: Free Consultation

 On the top right corner, prospects can see a call-to-action button that invites them to check out the “Free Training”.
 After clicking, people are redirected to a landing page with outstanding CTAs to book a free call.

 After downloading the lead magnet, prospects are taken to a thank you page.
 On that page, there’s an offer for a free call.
 The end-goal is to convert the prospect into a paying client.

 Their lead magnet offer is what makes this sales funnel so unique.
 Because it then leads to an offer to become a coaching client, which is a great upsell.

 High-Ticket Funnel Example #6: A Funnel Makeover With $1+ Million in Sales Revenue Potential